jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

   - **Estimated Time to complete**: 30 minutes

-In this exercise we will watch a demonstration video to show the end-to-end process for provisioning a Teams IP Phone.
+In this exercise we will begin the provisioning process for a Teams Phone.
 We will then create and license an account to use with a Microsoft Teams Room system.

 ### Task 1 - Perform remote provisioning of Teams Phones

-In the demonstration video, we gather information required to perform remote provisioning of a Teams IP Phone at Contoso’s Bellevue location.

-On the Teams Phone, we then enter provisioning information to ensure it is ready to be signed in by a user and can be managed by our organization.
-The following steps are performed.
+In this task you will provision a Teams Phone device in the Teams administration center.

 1. Open Microsoft Edge from the task bar and browse to the **Microsoft Teams admin center** at [https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/).

 2. Sign in as **Katie Jorden**, who has the Teams Administrator role.

-3. Select **Devices** and then select **IP Phones**.
+3. Select **Teams devices** and then select **Phones**.

-4. Select **Actions in the upper right corner**, then from the drop-down menu, select **Provision Devices.**
+4. Select **Actions** in the upper right corner, then from the drop-down menu, select **Provision Devices.**

 5. The **Provision devices** page shows.
 Under **Waiting on activation** select **Add MAC addresses manually**.

-6. In the **Add MAC** addresses dialogue, enter the MAC address and location, Bellevue, for the Teams IP Phone.
+6. In the **Add MAC** addresses dialogue, enter the MAC address of ++ab-cd-12-34-ef-56++ and location, Bellevue, for the Teams IP Phone.

+	[!NOTE] In a production environment you would enter the actual MAC address of the device you want to connect.

 7. Select **Apply** to save the change.

 8. The **Waiting on activation page** will show the Teams IP Phone’s MAC address and location.
 Select the MAC address from the list, then select **Generate verification code**

+[!NOTE] Since there are no physical phones to connect to the lab environment, the lab is complete here.
+The steps below are strictly informational to demonstrate the remainder of the process.
+You may now proceed to the next task.

 9. On the Teams IP Phone, select **Settings,** then choose **Provision phone**